Full field X-ray Scatter Tomography: Tomography based on scattered photons

-The left term quantifies the scatter flux by integrating the scattering distribution over solid angle $\Omega_\mathrm{q}$ subtended by \gls{dexel} $q$, viewed from the scatter site.
-Just as the total scattering cross section $\sigma$ includes both Compton and Rayleigh components, so the differential cross sections are incoherently summed to form the total differential cross section $\frac{\mathrm{d}\sigma}{\mathrm{d}\Omega} \equiv \frac{\mathrm{d}\sigma_\mathrm{C}}{\mathrm{d}\Omega} + \frac{\mathrm{d}\sigma_\mathrm{R}}{\mathrm{d}\Omega}$.
-The right term describes attenuation of the scattered X-rays along the outgoing path to the position $\mathbf{r}_\mathrm{q}$ of \gls{dexel} $q$, allowing for a path-dependent attenuation coefficient $\mu_\mathrm{S}$.
-The attenuation coefficient depends on the energy $E'$ of the scattered photons.
-Rayleigh scattered photons carry the incident energy $E_0$, whereas Compton scattered photons' energy relates to $E_0$ via Compton's energy-angle relationship
+before reaching the \gls{dexel} $q$.
+The path-dependent attenuation coefficient $\mu_\mathrm{S}$ depends on the energy of the scattered photons.
+Rayleigh scattered photons maintain the incident energy $E_0$, whereas Compton scattered photons' energy $E'$ is reduced according to Compton's energy-angle relationship

-for a photon scattered through an angle $\vartheta$, where $m_e$ and $c$ are the electron rest mass and speed of light, respectively.
+for a photon scattered from a free electron at rest through an angle $\theta$, where $m_e$ and $c$ are the electron rest mass and speed of light, respectively.
+The attenuation coefficient is a combination of the coefficients evaluated at each of the two energies $E'$ and $E_0$, weighted in proportion to the associated scattering type.
+An alternative approach can be taken where the outgoing path is treated as two coincident path branches, with each assigned one of the two energies.
+This would also allow accounting for the energy response of the scintillator material.
+A third practical approach is to assign the Compton energy $E'$ to all scattered photons, since most Rayleigh scattering is through small angles, where $E'$ is close to $E_0$.